Titanomyrma: Paleoecological implications

 The fossils of Titanomyrma gigantea, the first of the genus to be discovered, are very well preserved.
-They show that T. gigantea did not possess a sting and did not have a closing mechanism on the crop.
-It is surmised that it must have sprayed formic acid as a defence, and either ate fresh food, in the manner of leafcutter ants (which eat only the fungi they personally cultivate in their nests), or was carnivorous.
+They show that T. gigantea did not possess a sting and did not have a closing mechanism on its crop.
+It is surmised that it must have sprayed formic acid as a defence, and either ate fresh food, in the manner of leafcutter ants (which eat only the fungi they cultivate in their own nests), or was carnivorous.
 Modern relatives include driver ants.
 Titanomyrma may have been a precursor species, possibly following a raiding lifestyle and butchering large animals.